 13. John Philbin, who plays Nathaniel, taught Kate Bosworth how to surf for her role in "Blue Crush";

 14. Keanu Reeves became an accomplished and regular surfer after "Point Break";

 15. The night surfing scenes were shot at Leo Carrillo State Park, California;

-16. The movie includes scenes of Johnny Utah surfing regular and goofy;
+16. The movie includes scenes of FBI agent Johnny Utah surfing regular and goofy;

-17. The final sequence of "Point Break" was not shot at Bells Beach, Australia, but at a surf break located in Oregon;
+17. The final sequence of "Point Break" was not shot at Bells Beach, Australia, but at Waimea Bay, on the North Shore of Oahu;

-18. Darrick Doerner was the stunt chosen for the "50-Year Storm" big wave surfing scene;
+18. Darrick Doerner was the stunt double chosen for the "50-Year Storm" big wave surfing scene;

 Are you a fan of surfing movies?
 Check out our list of the best surf films of all time.